ada-lang-io/ada-lang-io/docs/learn/overview/five-structural-elements.md

 active program behavior.

 Packages provide separation into compilation units and act as container for all entities.
-Subprograms, whether procedures functions provide reusable algorithms and behaviors.
+Subprograms, both procedures and functions, provide reusable algorithms and behaviors.

 It is sometimes useful to write a package around unknown types and subprograms